CamioCam/examples/camera_registration/README.md

-Registering a Camera Source With Camio
+Registering a Video Source With Camio
 ==========================

 ## Overview